-Harvesting wild kelp comes a responsibility to harvest carefully and cautiously to ensure the kelp beds proliferate into the future for generations to come.
+Harvesting wild kelp comes with a responsibility to harvest carefully and cautiously to ensure the kelp beds proliferate into the future for generations to come.

 Each piece is cut by hand and carefully transported to maintain the highest quality.
 We harvest only a small amount from each wild kelp bed we visit.
 We map and monitor the wild kelp beds to better understand where kelp lives and thrives and the changing ocean conditions.